-A judge in this position can be an event head judge for their level and below.
+A judge in this position can be an Apparatus Head Judge for their level and below.
 They are responsible for the final score for each gymnast.
 They would also be responsible to ensure that the panel works together to rank the athletes correctly, be the main spokesperson on the panel for coaches' inquiries and coordinate the volunteers for the table.